-- You’re robbed or your house is vandalized.
 If this happens (and we hope it never does), call the police first.
 But once you’ve dealt with the criminal side of the issue, get in touch with your insurance company.
-The property insurance portion of your homeowners policy should cover repairs to property damaged by theft or robbery, so you’ll need to make a claim.
+The property insurance portion of your homeowners policy should cover repairs to property damaged by theft or vandalism, so you’ll need to make a claim.

-- You’re getting a trampoline or pool.
-Both of these features affect the risk profile of your home and may impact your coverage needs.
+Trampolines and swimming pools are just two exampes of features insurance companies consider attractive nuisances, and they can affect your home's risk profile and may impact your coverage needs.
 The liability portion of your insurance offers payments if and when guests are injured at your house, so your insurance company needs to know if you’re adding features that make it easier for people to get injured – or easy to get more seriously injured.

 Think of it this way: if something affects one of the major areas that your house insurance protects, it’s probably wise to loop in the insurance company.
 At worst, it will be a quick call.
 At best, you’ll save yourself from having a claim denied down the road because you didn’t update your policy in time.